That1M8Head/Swordlink/Docs/docs.rst

 Evasion
 ^^^^^^^

-While you're holding a movement direction, press the **Shift** key, **B** controller button or the touch button that looks like two arrows overlayed over each other to perform an evasion.
+While you're holding a movement direction, press the **Evade** button to make Joel perform an evasive dash.

 .. image:: gameplay-screenshot-4.png

-Evading will briefly turn Joel translucent, granting him a quick dash which lets him pass right through enemies - and he can still attack during this brief invincibility.
+Evading will briefly turn Joel translucent, granting him a small boost of speed which lets him pass right through enemies - and he can still attack during this brief invincibility.

 Joel can even evade when he's in the middle of being trapped by a bunch of